Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Conclusion

 \section{Conclusion}

-We proposed {\projname}, a neural direct speech continuation model that can be trained end-to-end and operates in the spectrogram domain.
+We proposed Spectron, a neural direct speech continuation model that can be trained end-to-end and operates in the spectrogram domain.
 We showed that a pre-trained language model can be given speech recognition and generation capabilities post-hoc, by fine-tuning on continuation tasks using a pre-trained speech encoder and a novel training objective.
 The result is a model that benefits from the pre-training of both models and outperforms previous spoken language models on various metrics.
-Our work shows a potential resolution to the claim of \citep{nguyen22-discrete} on the necessity of discrete units in spoken LMs.
-Here, we gain those benefits by first generating and conditioning on the ``discrete units'' (tokens) of the pretrained LM.
-However, by not bottlenecking generation through these units, we can produce continuous features (spectrograms) that condition on the continuous prompt and the linguistic content, benefiting from the best of both worlds.